maciejmalecki/maciejmalecki/README.md

 * There are some slidedecks from presentations I made.
 * I also do some IoT devices based on ESP 8266 such as [weather](https://github.com/maciejmalecki/weather) or [ESP 8266 programmer](https://github.com/maciejmalecki/esp8266-programmer).

-There is also this very lame and not updated [blog](https://maciejmalecki.github.io/blog/).
+There is also this very lame and not-that-frequently-updated [blog](https://maciejmalecki.github.io/blog/).

 <!--
 **maciejmalecki/maciejmalecki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.